aene1/StringDatabase/README.md

 -networkOverview.sif: overview file of networks already discovered by PKH lab (read into main_code.py as dictionary)

 -receptorList.txt: list of test receptors provided by the PKH Lab

+-STRING_edge_list.txt: list of network outputs